ChrisEssery/group-project/Portfolio/UX_Design.md

 ### Design heuristics

-Before explaining our design method, we should define what a heuristic is.
+Before explaining our design heuristic method, we should define what a heuristic is.
 A heuristic is a quick, effective way to solve a problem or decide on a particular course of action.
 It's a practical shortcut which is known to work.
 In the context of UX design, professionals can assess a design or products' usability by means of heuristics.
 These heuristics are contained within a criteria or list of questions to ask so as to identify limitations and faults with the design.
 This helps to catch any issues which may have been overlooked by the team responsible for UX and UI design.
+Here are a list of 10 design heuristics we used to inform our design decision making process:

 ```
    1. Keep users informed about its status appropriately and promptly.